Welcome to Comberton Twinning Association

 We are actively seeking new members to join the twinning, particularly families with children.
 See membership details and contacts below.

 Coronavirus and Covid-19

-Given the coronavirus pandemic and Covid-19 lockdowm, all twinning events for 2020 have been suspended.
-The majority are hoped to be rescheduled for 2021.
+Given the coronavirus pandemic and Covid-19 lockdowm, most twinning events for 2020 and 2021 have been suspended (or gone virtual).
+The majority are hoped to be rescheduled for 2022.